 The Carer Support Needs Assessment (CSNAT) Intervention: Supporting Family Caregivers of Palliative Patients at Home

-This project will investigate the feasibility of a brief questionnaire to determine the impact of home care nursing services on family caregiver (FCG) quality of life, which will be integrated into routine home care nurse (HCN) practice to monitor FCG needs.
+This project investigated the feasibility of a brief questionnaire to determine the impact of home care nursing services on family caregiver (FCG) quality of life, which was integrated into routine home care nurse (HCN) practice to monitor FCG needs.

 About the Project